GLOBAL MARKETS-Vaccine euphoria keeps stocks cruising higher | Business

 GLOBAL MARKETS-Vaccine euphoria keeps stocks cruising higher

-Stock markets and commodities continued to push higher on Tuesday, after the euphoria of a coronavirus vaccine had sent global equity indexes soaring to an all-time high and shaken bond yields higher.
+Stock markets and commodities continued to push higher on Tuesday, after the euphoria of a coronavirus vaccine had sent global equity indexes soaring to an all-time high and halted the bond rally.

-Having surged 4% on Monday on the vaccine breakthrough from U.S. and German drugmakers Pfizer and BioNTech there was little surprise that Europe saw the pace drop, though things were still moving forward.
-Pan-European STOXX 600 was up another 0.5% taking November's rally past 13% and there was another 2.7% rally in bank stocks as worries about mass loan defaults and even more negative interest rates continued to ease.
+Having surged 4% on Monday on the vaccine breakthrough from U.S. and German drugmakers Pfizer and BioNTech there was a drop in the pace in Europe, though things were still shuffling forward.
+The pan-European STOXX 600 was up another 0.4%, taking November's rally past 13% and though Wall Street looked set for a slow start, there was a further 2.7% rally in European banks as worries about mass loan defaults and even more negative interest rates continued to ease.

-Asian markets had been playing catch-up overnight having been closed when Monday's news of the vaccine broke, although like Wall Street overnight, they had lost momentum by the end of the session.
-Particularly encouraging was that the vaccine's trials had shown it to be more than 90% effective in preventing infection, much higher than expected and, for example, current flu vaccines.
+Asian markets had been playing catch-up overnight, having been closed when Monday's news of the vaccine broke, although like Wall Street overnight, they lost momentum by the end of the session.
+Particularly encouraging was that the vaccine's trials had shown it to be more than 90% effective in preventing infection, much higher than expected.

 Japan's Nikkei 225 ended up nearly 0.3% after being 1.1% higher in early trading which set a new 29-year high.
 Australia's S&P/ASX 200 closed 0.7% higher after trading up as much as 1.6%, Hong Kong's Hang Seng ended up 1.1% and Singapore, the Philippines and Thailand gained 5.2%, 4.1% and 3.4% respectively.

-World airline stocks, which have been among the hardest hit by the coronavirus halting of travel, soared over 8%.
+World airline stocks, which have been among the hardest hit by the pandemic, soared over 8%.
 There was weakness in China, though, with the CSI300 Index slipping 0.6%.

-Analysts attributed the decline to the heavy exposure of China's indices to tech stocks, which came under pressure as investors eyed less consumer reliance on technology if a vaccine leads to an easing of movement restrictions.
+Analysts attributed the decline to the heavy exposure of China's indices to tech stocks, which came under pressure as investors bet on less consumer reliance on technology if a vaccine leads to an easing of movement restrictions.
 U.S. tech had suffered on Monday too, Deutsche Bank's Jim Reid pointed out.
-The NASDAQ dropped 1.5%, COVID's video chat poster child Zoom fell 17% and sit-on-your-sofa winner Netflix slumped 8.6%.
+The Nasdaq dropped 1.5%, COVID-19's video chat poster child Zoom fell 17% and sit-on-your-sofa winner Netflix slumped 8.6%.
+The Nasdaq was also set to open lower again later.

-The vaccine optimism was shared across all asset classes.
+The vaccine optimism was shared across all major asset classes.
 Oil prices were edging higher again in London trading after posting the biggest one-day percentage gain in five months on Monday.
-The overnight rise had prompted some traders to take profits.
-In contrast to Pfizer and BioNTech's news, Brazil's health regulator had suspended trials for China's Sinovac vaccine after adverse side effects had emerged.
+The overnight rise had prompted some traders to take profit.
+In contrast to Pfizer and BioNTech's news, Brazil's health regulator suspended trials for China's Sinovac vaccine after adverse side effects had emerged.

-Following the big rallies for British Airways owner IAG and U.S. and Latin American airlines, Qantas Airways closed 8.3% higher to hit its highest level since March, Japan Airlines shot 20.6% higher and ANA Holdings rose 17.5%.
-In Hong Kong too, Cathay Pacific Airways shares jumped 13%, the best since July.

 Early on Tuesday, Japan's Prime Minister Yoshihide Suga had instructed his cabinet to design a fresh stimulus package as well..
-In the currency markets, the yen strengthened 0.4% to 104.96 per dollar, while sterling was last trading at $1.3182, up 0.15% on the day.
+In the currency markets, the yen strengthened as much 0.4% to 104.96 per dollar, while sterling was last trading at $1.3230, up 0.5% on the day.

 - READ MORE ON: